-Auditee and year reported Description Actions being taken by audit report date Mogalakwena (LP) Payments to contractor for Investigation completed in construction work not done at August 2020 confirmed the financial loss and 2018-19 Moshate stadium. recommended that officials responsible be charged with misconduct.
-Financial loss: R13 million Dissiplings, pressedings are underview and Notified: 14 December 2019 Disciplinary proceedings are underway and attorneys were appointed in February 2021 to Nomed.
-14 December 2017 recover money from contractor.
-City of Tshwane Assets stolen and vandalised at An investigation by the internal forensic Metro (GP) the Annlin reservoir project in division was completed by June 2020.
-The 7710110 (01) January 2018, as not all reasonable investigation did not cover adherence to the 2018-19 steps were taken to safeguard the asset management policy, the verification assets. and quantification of the financial loss or whether there was any fraud, corruption Financial loss: R5,5 million or misconduct related to the material irregularity.
+Auditee and year reported Description Actions being taken by audit report date Mogalakwena (LP) 2018-19 Payments to contractor for construction work not done at Moshate stadium.
+Investigation completed in August 2020 confirmed the financial loss and recommended that officials responsible be Financial loss: R13 million charged with misconduct.
+Disciplinary proceedings are underway and Notified: 14 December 2019 attorneys were appointed in February 2021 to recover money from contractor.
+City of Tshwane Metro (GP) Assets stolen and vandalised at the Annlin reservoir project in January 2018, as not all reasonable An investigation by the internal forensic division was completed by June 2020.
+The investigation did not cover adherence to the 2018-19 steps were taken to safeguard the assets. asset management policy, the verification and quantification of the financial loss or whether there was any fraud, corruption Financial loss: R5,5 million or misconduct related to the material irregularity.
 The municipal manager Notified: 11 December 2019 committed to conclude the investigation covering the entire scope by 1 July 2021, and will take action against responsible officials and steps to recover financial loss based on the outcome.
 Steps were taken to improve security at the site, but the appointment of a security company was delayed by the covid-19 lockdown measures.
 The new date committed to is 30 June 2021.
-The matter was reported to the South African The matter was reported to the South African Police Service for investigation on 11 January 2018 but has not yet been concluded.
+The matter was reported to the South African Police Service for investigation on 11 January 2018 but has not yet been concluded.